SqrtPapere/ActivityRecognition_DeepLearning/UJAml/README.md

 		`data, label, sensors = dataset.get_dataset(directory, window, True, True)`

-        - From now on we can set the first Boolean argument to False:
+        - From now on we can set the second Boolean argument to False:

-		`data, label, sensors = dataset.get_dataset(directory, window, False, True)`
+		`data, label, sensors = dataset.get_dataset(directory, window, False, False)`

-Each directory is for a different technique explained by the name.
+	- We can set the first Boolean argument to True, if we already did a segmentation with the same *window* parameter:

+		`data, label, sensors = dataset.get_dataset(directory, window, True, False)`